Baking Tips for Your Etalia Pizza

 - If you let the pizza sit out before it’s ready to bake, the dough will start to thaw, which will cause the pizza to stick to the screen and prevent it from getting crispy.
 Keep the pizza in the freezer while preheating the oven.
 Once the oven is ready, then take your pizza out of the freezer, place it on the screen, and put it right in the oven.

-Remove all packaging from your pizza before you put it on the your pizza screen—including the round paper underneath the pizza.
+Remove all packaging from your pizza before you put it on the your pizza screen—INCLUDING THE ROUND PIECE OF PAPER UNDERNEATH THE PIZZA.